jmankoff/interaction/assignments/colorpicker.md

 It is important to understand the inheritance chains of these two files, as you will be using **lots** of variables and functions defined in parent classes.
 Read the parent classes!

+Potential Order for Tackling this Assignment

+- implement the state machine and touch events, log the color
+- implement the callback to application, and application UI updates
+- implement the feedback for custom interactor: thumb and center circle
+- implement the state bundle saving and restoring functionality

 It may be wortwhile to read [Android/Custom-Drawing](https://developer.android.com/training/custom-views/custom-drawing) and